 Regulatory requirements for over-the-counter (OTC) drugs are the same as requirements applied to drugs in general.

 5. Are there any limitations on locations or channels through which OTC products may be sold?

-OTC drugs can be sold in drug stores, healthcare organizations or by sole entrepreneurs that have license to carry out pharmaceutical activities, including retail pharmaceutical trading.
+OTC drugs can be sold in drug stores, healthcare organizations, or by sole entrepreneurs that have a license to carry out pharmaceutical activities, including retail pharmaceutical trading.

 6. What health, advertising, and marketing claims may be made for OTC products?

 General labeling rules are applied (please, refer to Question 14 in ‘’Marketing, Manufacturing, Packaging and Labelling Advertising’’ Chapter).
 The “Over-the-counter use” mark shall be specified in Russian.

 7. Can OTC products be marketed or advertised directly to the public?